reflectoring/reflectoring.github.io/_posts/2021-06-27-spring-cloud-aws-ses.md

 ![SES classes](/assets/img/posts/aws-ses-spring-cloud/ses-classes.png)

 This class diagram shows that the `SimpleEmailServiceJavaMailSender` class inherits from the `SimpleEmailServiceMailSender` which implements the `MailSender` interface.
-The `MailSender` interface is part of Spring's [mail abstraction](https://docs.spring.io/spring-framework/docs/1.2.x/reference/mail.html) that contains the `send` method for sending emails.
+The `MailSender` interface is part of Spring's [mail abstraction](https://docs.spring.io/spring-framework/docs/1.2.x/reference/mail.html) that contains the `send()` method for sending emails.

 The `SimpleEmailServiceMailSender` class sends E-Mails with the Amazon Simple Email Service.
 This implementation has no dependencies on the Java Mail API.
 It can be used to send simple mail messages that do not have any attachments.

 The `SimpleEmailServiceJavaMailSender` class allows sending emails with attachments and other mime parts inside mail messages

-## Setting up the SES Sandbox Environment
+## Setting Up the SES Sandbox Environment
 The Amazon SES provides a sandbox environment to test the capabilities of Amazon SES.
 By default, our account is in sandbox mode.

 We can only send emails to verified identities when our account is in sandbox mode.
 A verified identity is a domain or email address that we use to send email.
 Before we can send an email using SES in sandbox mode, we must create and verify each identity that we want to use as a `From`, `To`, `Source`, `Sender`, or `Return-Path` address.
 Verifying an identity with Amazon SES confirms our ownership and helps to prevent it's unauthorized use.